storesafe/cordova-sqlite-storage/README.md

 ## Background processing

-The threading model depens on which version is used:
+The threading model depends on which version is used:
 - For Android, one background thread per db (always);
 - for iOS, background processing using a thread pool (always).